Hadrian's Wall & Northumberland Preview

 Melmerby Hall, with its 17th-century origins and coat of arms dated 1658, adds a quiet grandeur, while the Church of St. John the Baptist, founded in the 13th century, holds centuries of faith within its restored walls and carved medieval tombs.

-The village’s name reflects its Viking heritage, shared with many nearby “by” settlements that once lay on the edge of the great Inglewood Forest, a vast medieval hunting ground.
-Today, with views stretching toward Cross Fell and the surrounding fells, Melmerby remains a peaceful gateway between fertile farmland and wild upland beauty.
+The village’s name reflects its Viking heritage, shared with many nearby settlements that once lay on the edge of the great Inglewood Forest, a vast medieval hunting ground.

 Langwathby

-Langwathby is a picturesque Eden Valley village where layers of history unfold across a peaceful rural setting.
-Approaching the village, you pass beneath the Settle, Carlisle Railway, a remarkable 72-mile line opened in 1876, famed for its 20 viaducts and 14 tunnels, an enduring feat of Victorian engineering.
+Approaching the village of Langwathby, you pass beneath the Settle to Carlisle Railway line, a remarkable 72-mile line which opened in 1876, famed for its 20 viaducts and 14 tunnels, an enduring feat of Victorian engineering.

 The village itself has deep historical roots.
 Once held by Henry I, the manor passed between English and Scottish crowns before later ownership by the Dukes of Devonshire and Gloucester.
 Today, Langwathby retains its agricultural character, with small, historic farms, many still working, clustered especially along the west side of the village green.